 A. Be of sober spirit

-Matthew 26:40-41, And He came to the disciples and found them sleeping, and said to Peter, “So, you men could not keep watch with Me for one hour?
-Keep watching and praying that you may not enter into temptation; the spirit is willing, but the flesh is weak."
+This is Matthew 26, "And He came to the disciples and found them sleeping, and he said to Peter--" He singled peter out there.
+"You men could not keep watch with Me for one hour?
+Keep watching, keep praying that you may not enter into temptation because--" very famous, "the spirit is willing but the flesh is weak."
 Therefore, Peter knows.
 Peter understands.
 He understands the weakness of the flesh, and so he writes for us staying spiritually on the alert.

 B. You have an adversary seeking to devour